urilivshits/pageinference/.user/context.md

   - Created a cleaner implementation that aligns with the included script dependencies
   - References: popup/components/chat.js, tests/components/chat.test.js

+- **[Service Worker Imports]** - Fixed service worker registration failure by properly handling imports in a service worker context.
+Instead of using dynamic imports (which are disallowed in service workers), we:
+  1. Updated manifest.json to include web_accessible_resources for prompt files
+  2. Used static ES module imports for prompt files instead of dynamic imports
+  3. Maintained separation of concerns by keeping prompts in their dedicated files in shared/prompts/
+  4. Fixed the "import() is disallowed on ServiceWorkerGlobalScope" error

-- **[Service Worker Import Error Fix]** Fixed critical error with import() being disallowed in ServiceWorkerGlobalScope:
+- **[Service Worker Registration Fix]** Fixed service worker registration failure (Status code: 3) by eliminating top-level await:
-  - Replaced ES module imports with traditional script approach compatible with service workers
-  - Removed dynamic import() calls that violated HTML specification for service workers
+  - Removed top-level await imports that are disallowed in service worker context
+  - Created a dedicated loadPrompts() function to handle module imports asynchronously
-  - Created inline implementations of core services (storage, messaging) for the background script
+  - Defined global variables to store prompt references across the background script
-  - Implemented simple Promise-based wrappers around Chrome Storage API
+  - Updated initialization sequence to load prompts before other services
-  - Added proper error handling and logging for initialization sequence
+  - Added proper error handling for module loading failures
-  - Preserved the same functionality but with a service worker compatible implementation
-  - References: background/background.js

-- **[Service Worker Registration Fix]** Fixed service worker registration failure (Status code 15) in the refactored extension:
+  - Fixed cascading timeout errors caused by service worker registration failure
-  - Replaced static ES module imports with dynamic imports using chrome.runtime.getURL() and URL constructor
-  - Added proper error handling with try/catch block in the initialization function
-  - Created a dedicated loadModules() function to properly load dependencies asynchronously
-  - Implemented a more robust module loading approach compatible with Chrome Extension Manifest V3
-  - Preserved a backup of the original file for safety
   - References: background/background.js

 - **[Cross-Site Chat History Bug]** Fixed issue with chat sessions from different sites not being properly saved: